Suns survive heave from Embiid in 116-113 win over 76ers

 Rivers said he did not know who would be available for both games against the Bucks.

 Paul buried consecutive 3s for an 85-81 lead in Embiid’s absence and the All-Star center did not check back in until a shade over 6 minutes left the game and the Sixers down seven.
-Embiid buried a 3 in a late-game lineup where he was the only regular starter.
+Embiid buried a 3 in a late-game lineup in which he was the only regular starter.

 TIP-INS